Congressional Country Club: Other tournaments

 The Kemper Open, later called the Booz Allen Classic, was played at Congressional eight times.
 Notable winners include Craig Stadler, John Mahaffey, Fred Couples, Greg Norman, and Sergio García.
 The 2007 AT&T National, sponsored and hosted by Tiger Woods, was played at Congressional July 5–8 and was won by K. J. Choi of South Korea.
 The 2008 AT&T was played July 3–6 and won by Anthony Kim.
 Tiger Woods was unable to play due to surgery on his knee.
-The 2009 AT&T National was played July 2–5 and won by host, Tiger Woods.
-The 2012 playing of the AT&T National saw a much harder golf course than the U.S. Open, with only ten players finishing under par.
+The 2009 AT&T National was played July 2–5 and won by the host, Tiger Woods.
+The 2012 AT&T National was much harder than the U.S. Open, with only 10 players finishing under par.
 The tournament was won once again by Tiger Woods at 8 under par.
 Starting in 2014, Congressional will host the renamed Quicken Loans National on even years, alternating with other venues in the D.C. area.

 The course has hosted two USGA amateur golf tournaments: the U.S. Junior Amateur of 1949, won by Gay Brewer, and the U.S. Women's Amateur of 1959, won by Barbara McIntire.
-The 2009 U.S. Amateur had originally been scheduled to be played at Congressional, but the event was relocated in order to allow the club to make further changes to the course prior to the 2011 US Open.
+The 2009 U.S. Amateur had originally been scheduled to be played at Congressional, but the event was relocated to allow the club to make further changes to the course before the 2011 U.S. Open.
 This scheduling change allowed for the AT&T National to be held in 2009 at Congressional.

 Notable members

-Founding life members included Presidents William H. Taft, Woodrow Wilson, Warren G. Harding, Calvin Coolidge and Herbert Hoover, who served as the first president of the club.
+Founding life members included Presidents William H. Taft, Woodrow Wilson, Warren G. Harding, Calvin Coolidge, and Herbert Hoover, who served as the first president of the club.
 Other notable members of Congressional Country Club have included: